-Members' contributions to the system of 7.9% are temporary and will be decreased to 6.9% on January 1 following actuary valuation results that show the amortization period has dropped below 25 years and would remain below 25 years following the reduction of both the additional employer and additional member contribution rates.
+1) Member contributions to the system of 7.9% are temporary and will be decreased to 6.9% on January 1 following actuary valuation results that show the amortization period has dropped below 25 years and would remain below 25 years following the reduction of both the additional employer and additional member contribution rate.

-- 2) Employer contribution to the system: - a.
-Effective July 1, 2014, following the 2013 Legislative Session, PERS-employer contributions increase an additional 0.1% per year and will continue over 10 years through 2024.
-The additional employer contributions including the 0.27% added in 2007 and 2009, will terminate on January 1 following an actuary valuation that shows the amortization period of the PERS-DBRP has dropped below 25 years and remains below the 25 years following the reduction of both the additional employer and member contribution rates. - b.
+Employer contribution to the system:

+- a.
+Effective July 1, 2014, following the 2013 Legislative Session, PERS-employer contributions increase an additional 0.1% a year and will continue over 10 years through 2024.
+The additional employer contributions including the 0.27% added in 2007 and 2009, will terminate on January 1 following actuary valuation results that show the amortization period has dropped below 25 years and would remain below the 25 years following the reduction of both the additional employer and additional member contribution rates. - b.
 Effective July 1, 2013, employers are required to make contributions on working retirees' compensation.
 Member contributions for working retirees are not required. - c.
 The portion of employer contributions allocated to the PCR are included in the employers reporting.
-The PCR was paid off effective March 2016 and the contributions previously directed to the PCR are now directed to member accounts. - 3) Non-Employer Contributions - a.
+The PCR was paid off effective March 2016 and the contributions previously directed to the PCR are now directed to member accounts.

+3) Non-Employer Contributions

+- a.
 Special Funding - i.
 The State contributed 0.1% of members' compensation on behalf of local government entities. - ii.
 The State contributed 0.37% of members' compensation on behalf of school district entities. - iii.
 The State contributed a Statutory Appropriation from the General Fund of \$33,454,182.